dalishuishou668/notesOn/README.md

 # 🐼 notesOn
-notesOn lets you manage your notes in a simple way.
+notesOn is a website clone, inspired by Evernote.
+It lets you manage your notes in a simple way.

 Live site: https://notes-on.herokuapp.com/